Preventive Medicine: A Proactive Approach

 Preventive pharmacotherapy is also used to manage migraines and prevent strokes.
 For individuals with frequent or severe migraines, preventive medications can reduce the frequency, severity, and length of migraines and increase the effectiveness of symptom-relieving medicines used during migraine attacks.

 In terms of stroke prevention, anticoagulants and antiplatelet drugs are often used to prevent the formation of blood clots, a common cause of strokes.
 Statins may also be used to lower cholesterol levels, as high cholesterol can contribute to the buildup of plaques in arteries that can lead to a stroke.
+For more information, visit our article on proper wound care.
+Learn about our wound care services for optimal recovery.

 Role of Preventive Medicine Specialists